pulumi/pulumi-tf-provider-boilerplate/README.md

     ```bash
     make prepare NAME=foo REPOSITORY=github.com/pulumi/pulumi-foo
     ```

+   This will do the following:
+   - rename folders in `provider/cmd` to `pulumi-resource-foo` and `pulumi-tfgen-foo`
+   - replace dependencies in `provider/go.mod` to reflect your repository name
+   - find and replace all instances of the boilerplate `xyz` with the `NAME` of your provider.

+   Note for third-party (non-pulumi organization) providers:
+   - Make sure to set the correct github organization/username in all files referencing your provider as a dependency:
+     - `examples/go.mod`
+     - `provider/resources.go`
+     - `sdk/go.mod`
+     - `provider/cmd/pulumi-resource-foo/main.go`
+     - `provider/cmd/pulumi-tfgen-foo/main.go`

-1. Modify `README-PROVIDER.md` to include the following (we'll rename it to `README.md` toward the end of this guide):
+2. Modify `README-PROVIDER.md` to include the following (we'll rename it to `README.md` toward the end of this guide):
     * Any desired build status badges.
     * An introductory paragraph describing the type of resources the provider manages, e.g. "The Foo provider for Pulumi manages resources for [Foo](http://example.com/).
     * In the "Installing" section, correct package names for the various SDK libraries in the languages Pulumi supports.